 Examples of Types of Homework (this list is not exhaustive) ➢ Practice exam questions ➢ Research ➢ Planning answers ➢ Revision ➢ Discussing topics with family members ➢ Making notes from the news about current issues

-Frequency of homework for KS4 students: Students will be set weekly homework from the Science Department that will cover topics from Biology, Chemistry and Physics.
+Frequency of homework for KS4 pupils: pupils will be set weekly homework from the Science Department that will cover topics from Biology, Chemistry and Physics.

 Types of homework:

-Years 10 and 11 Students in years 10 and 11 will complete practice exam questions and self-assessment using mark schemes.
-This will allow students to develop their exam technique in addition to revising scientific concepts.
+Years 10 and 11 pupils in years 10 and 11 will complete practice exam questions and self-assessment using mark schemes.
+This will allow pupils to develop their exam technique in addition to revising scientific concepts.